FAQ - Frequently Asked Questions

 What is Illinois' property tax cycle?

 The property tax cycle in Illinois generally extends over a two-year period.
-A tax year is the year of assessment and reflects the value of real property as of January 1 of that year.
+A tax year is the year of assessment and reflects the value of real property from January 1 through December 31 of that year.
 The actual tax bills are paid in the year following the tax year.
 For example, taxes on a 1999 assessment are paid in 2000.

 How is real property assessed in Illinois?